LeaderPortfolio

 Philanthropic Impact

-Awarded to African leaders who have demonstrated exceptional leadership.
+An award given to African leaders who have demonstrated exceptional leadership and governance.

 Wealth Trajectory